MentorCoach is proud to announce an exciting new master class:

 Listening by Recording.
 For students who will be listening

-to this class by recording, this class pending approval for
+to this class by recording, this class is approved for 8 CCEs

-7.5 CCEs (ICF Resource Development) from the International Coach
+(ICF Resource Development) from the International Coach Federation

-Federation for students meeting the class attendance requirement
+for students meeting the class attendance requirement for listening

 9. Continuing Education Credits